Competitive Location Problems: Balanced Facility Location and the One-Round Manhattan Voronoi Game: Preliminaries

 The \emph{Manhattan Voronoi diagram} $\VD(P)$ is the complement of the union of all Voronoi cells of~$P$.
 In contrast to the Euclidean case, for which the Voronoi diagram has measure zero and every Voronoi cell is convex: \begin{itemize} \item the Manhattan Voronoi diagram may contain \emph{neutral zones} of positive measure, and \item Manhattan Voronoi cells need not be convex, but they are star-shaped. \end{itemize}

-Both of these properties can easily be observed when analyzing the bisectors.
-The \emph{bisector} of $p_1$ and $p_2$ is the set of all points that have equal distance to $p_1$ and $p_2$, i.e.,
+Both of these properties can easily be observed when analysing the bisectors.
+The \emph{bisector} of $p_1$ and $p_2$ is the set of all points that are of equal distance from $p_1$ and $p_2$, i.e.,